keir-l/LibProxy/README.md

 - Automatically detects Journals, Books and pages being accessed from select publishers
 - Reloads the page using a Library proxy, allowing institutional access without a single click
+- Specify a Library Proxy using the Options page, or use the default 'University of Warwick' Proxy
 - Manually loads pages through a Library proxy by simply clicking the Extension Icon
-- Signs in to the Warwick Library page automatically
-- Runs  locally - No data is ever sent or stored
+- Runs locally - Only the Proxy URL is Synced, to your Firefox account

 # Chrome
 For Chrome users visit the web store - https://chrome.google.com/webstore/detail/libproxy/khffjhbjfempadhkimnghamggjmdlkfd